profi200/open_agb_firm/README.md

 * Color correction to mimic the look of the GBA/DS phat LCD
 * And more to come!

+Unlike AGB_FIRM open_agb_firm is not affected by the famous bug where the video output wraps around leaving garbled lines at the bottom of the screen.
+SD cluster size doesn't matter.

 ## Disclaimer
 open_agb_firm is currently in beta.
 While open_agb_firm is relatively stable and safe to use, some quirks that have not been fixed.
 See [Known Issues](#known-issues) for more information.